saref/multilevel-balance/README.md

 # frustration-index-dense
-The algorithm based on the optimization models (Aref and Neal "Legislative effectiveness hangs in the balance: Studying balance and polarization through partitioning signed networks" 2019) for computing the frustration index in relatively dense signed networks
+The algorithm based on the optimization models (Aref and Neal "Detecting Coalitions by Optimally Partitioning Signed Networks of Political Collaboration" 2020 Scientific Reports) for computing the frustration index in relatively dense signed networks.

-This algorithm is designed in Python 3.7 based on the models for computing the exact value of frustration index discussed in Aref et al. 2019.
+This algorithm is designed in Python 3.7 based on the models for computing the exact value of frustration index discussed in Aref and Neal (2020).

 Linear programming (continuous) and binary linear (discrete) programming models for computing the frustration index of relatively dense signed graphs - Jupyter code written by Samin Aref in 2018